-Drink plenty of uids to help flush out bacteria in the urinary tract.
+Drink plenty of fluids to help flush out bacteria in the urinary tract.
 Drink enough each day so that your urine is almost clear in color.

 Keep hydrated, and empty your bladder often to stave off these risky infections.